-- i) Children looked after or previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or a special guardianship order). - ii) Children for whom it is their nearest Hertfordshire maintained school or academy that is non-faith and non-partially selective and makes provision for children of the relevant gender - iii) Distance (if two applicants have the same home-school distance both shall be admitted)
+- i) Children looked after or previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or a special quardianship order). - ii) Children for whom it is their nearest Hertfordshire maintained school or academy that is non-faith and non-partially selective and makes provision for children of the relevant gender - iii) Children who live nearest the school. (if two applicants have the same home-school distance both shall be admitted)